AI Video Extend Loses Style, Color, or Character

 Step 1: Re-paste the original prompt before extending

-# Both clip 1 and extension should have:
+# Both clip 1 and the extension should carry:

 - Identical subject description